EBI-Metagenomics/holofood-course/sessions/metagenomics/mag-generation.rst

 **Binning**

 |image1|\  As with the assembly process, there are many software tools available for
-binning metagenome assemblies.
+binning metagenomic assemblies.
 Examples include, but are not limited to:

 MaxBin: https://sourceforge.net/projects/maxbin